Not the Cure for What Ails You: Alcohol and Anger

 Chemical changes in the brain occur with alcohol consumption that disrupts the normal regulation of feel-good chemicals and pain responses.
 As a person comes down from the alcohol high, he’s hit with a wave of discomfort that can lead to more alcohol use to deal with the feelings—developing a perpetuating cycle of anger and substance abuse.

 When people feel judged for their drinking, they may lash out.
 It’s often difficult to see when you have a problem with alcohol yourself, so as friends and loved ones start pointing this out, it may come across as nagging or overreacting.

 How Should You Approach Someone with Alcoholism and Anger Issues?

 There’s no easy way to confront a person about alcoholism, but keeping these guidelines in mind can help you stick to your game plan.

 It’s easy to get caught up in concern over your loved one’s issues.
 But you need to remember to take care of yourself, too!
-Make sure you’re managing your own responses in an appropriate manner.
+Make sure you’re appropriately managing your own responses.
 Anger and resentment can enable further issues with problem drinking.

 Take advantage of support systems in your area.
 Al-Anon for family members can provide educational materials and counseling for those dealing with an alcoholic in their lives.

-We expose clients to a variety of therapeutic techniques—including 12-step programs, music therapy and more—according to the specific needs of the individual.
+We expose clients to various therapeutic techniques—including 12-step programs, music therapy, and more—according to the individual’s specific needs.
 Family therapy is often an integral part of healing both the individual and those around him.